 Before joining Riker Danzig, Matt gained practical experience in both New Jersey and federal courts by serving as a Law Clerk for the Honorable Victor Ashrafi of the New Jersey Superior Court, Appellate Division, as well as by working as a Judicial Intern for the Honorable Joel H. Slomsky of the United States District Court for the Eastern District of Pennsylvania.
 He earned his law degree, magna cum laude, from Fordham University School of Law.
 Matt earned his B.A., magna cum laude, in Mathematics and Economics from Rutgers University, where he was Phi Beta Kappa.

 Matt is a passionate advocate for sustainability.
 Among other things, he is a founding member of the New Jersey Composting Council, which is an industry group promoting food waste reduction through composting and organics recycling, and currently serves on its Board of Directors and as the chair of its Advocacy and Market Development Committee.
-Matt also is a Junior Member of the Board of Directors for Table to Table, a charity providing food recovery assistance in Northern New Jersey.

 Best Lawyers in America®, a peer review of U.S. lawyers, has included Matt on its “Ones to Watch” list in the field of Environmental Law for 2021.
 The “Ones to Watch” awards are recognitions given to attorneys who are earlier in their careers for outstanding professional excellence in private practice in the United States.
 See Awards and Honors Methodology.